Recent Advances in Geo-, Paleo- and Rock-Magnetism

 - Planetary magnetism

 Before submitting your manuscript, please ensure you have carefully read the submission guidelines for Earth, Planets and Space.
 The complete manuscript should be submitted through the Earth, Planets and Space submission system.
 To ensure that you submit to the correct thematic series please select the appropriate thematic series in the drop-down menu upon submission.
-In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the thematic series on Modeling Complexity in Complex Adaptive Communication Networks and Environments.
+In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the thematic series on Recent Advances in Geo-, Paleo- and Rock-Magnetism.
 All submissions will undergo rigorous peer review and accepted articles will be published within the journal as a collection.

 Deadline for submissions: 31 December 2017